OUTGOING INTERGOVERNMENTAL

 Jurisdiction Remedies: In accordance with Utah Code

-81-8-202, the Utah court retains continuing, exclusive
+81-8-202, the Utah court retains continuing, exclusive jurisdiction over the

 “Personal jurisdiction acquired by